 - Minimization of the need for intermediary services.
 Intermediary services (transportation, storage, marketing, recycling, etc.) take up the lion's share of the cost of the implementation of supply chains.
 Experienced logisticians plan routes so as to minimize the need for involving third-party services for efficient logistics management;

-- Supporting goods with necessary documentation.
-Insurance and support of documentation are two fundamental tasks of logistics, solving which helps to eliminate any problems associated with legal restrictions in the storage, transportation and marketing of goods;
+- Supporting goods with the necessary documentation.
+Insurance and support of documentation are two fundamental tasks of logistics, solving which helps to eliminate any problems associated with legal restrictions in the storage, transportation, and marketing of goods;

 - Timely response to changing market demands.
 Advanced logistics scenarios also help to quickly adapt to changing market requirements and, thereby, maintain top positions against the backdrop of competitors and remain in demand for the target audience.